Sunsh1ne0/Advanced-Control-FP/README.md

  - PySerial

 ### Setup and Installation
-Instructions for setting up the project environment, which may include:
+The project setup includes following steps:
 - Installing dependencies: `pip install -r requirements.txt`
 - Setting up a virtual environment
 - Connect USB-UART converter to the PC
 - Define the number of the COM port in the system

 ### Running the Code
-Exact commands to execute the project, such as:
+To start the project, you need to run following command:
 ```bash
 python main.py <COM PORT>
 ```